Achilles' Heel of Mamba: Essential difficulties of the Mamba architecture demonstrated by synthetic data: Introduction

 Notably, the nonlinear convolution in Mamba introduces an intrinsic asymmetry due to the asymmetric structure of convolution kernels.
 This asymmetry is transferred to the fused token representations and consequently affects how information is extracted.
 To better understand this limitation, we devised a composite function task \citep{zhang2024anchor,zhang2024initialization,zhang2025complexity} aimed at evaluating how Mamba handles compositional structures.

 The composite function task admits two possible solutions: a composite solution and a symmetric solution.
 We observe that Mamba exhibits a strong bias toward the composite solution while struggling to learn the symmetric one.
 We find that Mamba struggles to match sequences under order changes--—for example, "1234" vs. "4321".
 To test this limitation, we designed a inverse sequence matching task, where the model must match a sequence with its reversed counterpart.
 Experimental results confirm that Mamba has difficulty completing this task, whereas Transformer handles it with ease.
-We further introduced a residual connection that bypasses the convolution and directly feeds information to the SSM.
+We further introduced a residual connection, complemented by positional encoding, allowing the SSM to directly handle data without relying on convolution.
 This modification led to a significant improvement in Mamba’s performance on the inverse sequence matching task, confirming that the core issue lies not within the SSM itself, but rather in the nonlinear convolution outside the SSM.
 This work therefore provides a new angle of symmetry to understand fundamental mechanisms of Mamba structure.

 The main contributions of this work are as follows: \begin{enumerate} \item We conduct an in-depth analysis of how Mamba solves the composite function task, revealing a fundamental difference in information acquisition between Mamba and Transformer.
-We show that Mamba tends to rely on convolution to retrieve relevant information. \item Through systematic experiments and observations, we identify Mamba’s bias toward asymmetric solutions in the composite function task.
+We show that Mamba tends to rely on convolution to retrieve relevant information. \item Through systematic experiments and observations, we identify Mamba`s bias toward asymmetric solutions in the composite function task.
 We demonstrate that this behavior distinguishes Mamba from Transformer and trace the root cause to the asymmetry introduced by convolution. \item To further examine this asymmetry bias, we design an inverse sequence matching task, in which Mamba exhibits clear difficulties.
-We show that these difficulties can be effectively addressed through targeted modifications inspired by our earlier findings, leading to substantial performance improvements. \item By highlighting how linear convolution-based fusion induces an inherent asymmetry in Mamba, we provide insightful guidance for future model improvements and the design of new architectures. \end{enumerate}
+We show that these difficulties can be effectively addressed through targeted modifications inspired by our earlier findings, leading to substantial performance improvements. \item By highlighting how nonlinear convolution-based fusion induces an inherent asymmetry in Mamba, we provide insightful guidance for future model improvements and the design of new architectures. \end{enumerate}